Francisco Cabeza de Vaca: Warrant conflict

-An arrest warrant was issued for Cabeza de Vaca on 19 May 2021 by the Attorney General's Office, which accused him of corruption.
-His bank accounts were also reported frozen by federal prosecutors and the National Migration Institute (INM) announced it had issued an immigration alert to track Cabeza de Vaca's movements.
+A warrant was issued for García Cabeza de Vaca's arrest on 19 May 2021 by the Attorney General's Office, which accused him of corruption.
+His bank accounts were also reported frozen by federal prosecutors and the National Migration Institute (INM) announced it had issued an immigration alert to track his movements.
 In response to the media noting the warrant originated in the National Palace, President López Obrador asserted he had not given instructions for the arrest as "The Public Prosecutor's Office is autonomous" and revenge was "not his strength".

 On Twitter the governor rejected the accusations as politically motivated, while the National Action Party said the warrant represented a "break in the constitutional order for political reasons."
 At the time, "a disagreement between courts, prosecutors and state and federal legislatures [made] it unclear whether the Tamaulipas state governor can be arrested, or whether he still enjoys immunity from prosecution as an elected official."
 While the federal Congress, dominated by the party of the president, had previously voted to remove immunity, while state legislature refused to recognize the vote.
 The Supreme Court had desisted on sharing an opinion, which according to the Associated Press, appeared to leave the governor "in a situation of retaining his immunity" only within Tamaulipas.
 On 20 May 2021, Congress of Tamaulipas agreed to sue the Attorney Generals of the Republic (FGR) and General of the State over the arrest warrant, arguing it violated their sovereignty.
-PAN politicians in the Congress stressed the Attorney General lacked the jurisdiction to detain Garcia Cabeza de Vaca, and that it was not considering an interim governor appointment.
+PAN politicians in the Congress stressed the Attorney General lacked the jurisdiction to detain García Cabeza de Vaca, and that it was not considering an interim governor appointment.

 On 20 May 2021, President López Obrador said that if the United States sent any diplomatic documents concerning the "bizarre standoff" between the president and governor, he would possibly publish them himself, even if they contained sensitive information.
 He displayed a 4 May letter from the legal attaché of the US Embassy, asking for "information on Garcia Cabeza de Vaca as part of a U.S. money laundering investigation."
-On 21 May 2021, Milenio reported that the Financial Intelligence Unit had "handed over all information" about Cabeza de Vaca and the entirety of his family to the FBI, the DEA, and FinCEN in the United States.
+On 21 May 2021, the newspaper Milenio reported that the Financial Intelligence Unit had "handed over all information" about Cabeza de Vaca and the entirety of his family to the FBI, the DEA, and FinCEN in the United States.

 On 27 May 2021, UIF filed a complaint against García Cabeza de Vaca for embezzlement.
 After he hired a law firm in Houston, Texas, the FIU asked the FGR to investigate whether he was using public funds to pay for legal advisory services.